 All dependent variables are binary measures, sourced from NSAF questions about events of economic hardship in the 12 months prior to the survey.
 The underlying survey questions are given in Table 1.
 Four health care-related measures are taken at the person level: Medical Care Postponed, Dental Care Postponed, and Drug Purchase Postponed are indicators for whether an individual has forgone or postponed needed care of each type due to lack of insurance or money.
 From these three components, I form a single binary measure, Any Care Postponed, of the postponement or delay of any health care.
 Other hardship measures, taken at the family level, include: difficulty paying mortgage, rent or utilities bills (Difficulty Paying Bills); moving out of one's home or apartment due to financial difficulties (Moved Out); reducing or skipping meals due to lack of money (Cut Meals); and going without telephone service for at least one month (No Phone).
-Finally, I summarize these four family-level measures in a single binary variable, Any Family Hardship, which takes the value of one if a family experiences any form hardship, excluding the health measures.
-Since the NSAF does not report health measures for all individuals within a sampled family, I cannot include the health measures in the summary measure of family hardship.
+Finally, I summarize these four family-level measures in a single binary variable, Any Family Hardship, which takes the value of one if a family experiences any form hardship, excluding the health measures.21 Since many of the specific hardship measures depend on other shocks in addition to underlying financial distress, the summary hardship measures provide additional statistical power in detecting financial distress.